-• one extended response: work diary and support materials as developed in module 1 and 2 and finalised in module 3 one artefact: a completed artwork or performance.
+- one extended response: continued use of work diary as developed in Module 1 and 2 - one artefact: a completed artwork or performance - one short response: support material.

 See Appendix 3 for the full specifications of the work requirements of this course.